TNET-SNU/mmTLS/README.md

 sudo ./nginx-dpi-16k -c /etc/nginx/16.conf # replace the binary as you want
 ```

-Then measure the throughput using nload on the middlebox machine (box1.kaist.ac.kr).
+Then, measure the throughput using nload on the middlebox machine (box1.kaist.ac.kr).

 # Figure 17